Storidge/cio-user-docs/cioctl_cli/node.md

 Drain and cordon node for maintenance.

 The `cioctl node cordon` command supports online maintenance for a multi-node cluster.
 Each node member is cordoned, updated and uncordoned sequentially, until all node members are updated.
 This command will trigger a process to gracefully stop running containers and services, flush data and metadata, detach and unmount volumes, before unloading cio processes.
-The node will show status as 'cordoned' in `cio node ls` when ready for maintenace.
+The node will show status as 'cordoned' in `cio node ls` when ready for maintenance.

 In cordoned state, the node is temporarily removed from the cio cluster.
 Changed block tracking is engaged to track updates that are destined for the cordoned node to enable fast rebuilds when the node is rejoined to the cluster.
 Any previously running services on the cordoned node will be restarted by the scheduler on other running nodes.